Warming Up and Wearing the Correct Shoes

 If you have any questions please feel free to contact our offices located in Mount Pleasant and Charleston, SC .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

-Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with one of our podiatrists from Carolina Foot & Ankle Specialists.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Carolina Foot & Ankle Specialists.
+Our doctors will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact our offices located in Mount Pleasant and Charleston, SC .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.